 How To Use Text Messaging To Reach Customers

 Businesses need efficient communication in order to provide good customer service and to increase their sales.
-While phone calls, physical mail, and e-mailing have been utilized by many businesses today for communication to their customers...
+While phone calls, physical mail, and e-mailing have been utilized by many businesses today for communication to its customers...

 Today, we’ll talk about a better communication channel for businesses.

-text messaging” a.k.a.
+“Text Messaging” a.k.a.
 “SMS”.

-We have seen tremendous growth in text messaging among the age group of 13-18 years which has typically been utilized peer to peer, however, businesses have been adopting it as a way to communicate time-sensitive and relevant information to customers, employees, and/or field sales.
+We have seen tremendous growth in text messaging among the age group of 13-18 years which has typically been utilized peer to peer, however businesses have been adopting it as a way to communicate time sensitive and relevant information to customers, employees, and/or field sales.

 Text messages reach people wherever they are, at any time of the day (or night).
 Due to its very nature, text messaging is viewed with a sense of urgency to which e-mail can’t compare.
 People carry mobile phones almost 24 hours a day and thus the ability to deliver the message directly to the receiver is done with great confidence.